DAT4/02257-1/report/01-Design.md

     snd (blueprint t)
 ```

 With the above code, it is possible to design trees that obey the four aesthetic rules stated in the beginning of this section.
-In the next section, we use property based testing for ensuring that the rules are endeed obeyed.
+In the next section, we use property based testing to ensure that the rules are indeed obeyed.